 When asking for moving estimates from potential movers, you should always have a mover visit your home, to review everything you’re moving to provide a more accurate estimate.
 It’s also a way to ensure that the mover sees everything you’re moving so that at the end of the move, the inventory they quoted on will match what was moved.
 I also recommend creating a household inventory list before the movers quote an in-home estimate.
 Not only will an inventory provide the mover with everything that you’ll be moving, but will also remind you to ask the movers about items that require special handling.

 Choosing a Mover Based Only on Price

-I also consider where I'm moving to when hiring a mover.
-If I'm doing a local move that will only take a day, I often go with a smaller local company with a good reputation.
+Also, consider where you're moving to when hiring a mover.
+If you're doing a local move that will only take a day, you can often go with a smaller local company with a good reputation.
 Often, they're less expensive than some of the larger moving companies.
-However, when moving a long distance that takes more than a day or two, I usually go with a larger company with a good reputation.
+However, when moving a long distance that takes more than a day or two, you should usually go with a larger company with a good reputation.

 Not Asking the Right Questions

 You should always ask movers about extra costs that might apply to your move.
-These may include costs such as charges for moving things up and down stairs, not having a close parking space for the moving truck and packing fees for items not properly packed.
-To save yourself extra fees, find out more about moving charges you might be responsible for.
+These may include costs such as charges for moving things up and down stairs, not having a close parking space for the moving truck, and packing fees for items not properly packed.
+To save yourself extra fees, find out more about moving charges for which you might be responsible.